 AMH (Anti-Mullerian Hormone) is a Protein Coding gene.
 Diseases associated with AMH include Persistent Mullerian Duct Syndrome, Type Ii and Persistent Mullerian Duct Syndrome.
-Among its related pathways are PEDF Induced Signaling and Hippo signaling pathway.
+Among its related pathways are Hippo signaling pathway and TGF-beta signaling pathway.
 GO annotations related to this gene include receptor binding and hormone activity.

 UniProtKB/Swiss-Prot for AMH Gene